neginghasemi/NER-POS/README.md

  Implementation of a system for Named-Entity Recognition, POS Tagging.

 ## POS
- Implementation of a system for POS Tagging
+ Implementation of a system for POS Tagging.

- At first, we should split our train and test data into sentences then sentences' words to tuples (word, pos).
+ At first, we should split our train and test data into sentences.
+Then each sentences words to tuples (word, pos).

  In training step, I used Hidden Markov Model from nltk.
 We can use test tuples to evaluate our tagger.

 ## NER
- Implementation of a system for Named-Entity Recognition For each word, I extracted four features.
+ Implementation of a system for Named-Entity Recognition.

+ For each word, I extracted four features.
 Then I used a MaxentClassifier from nltk.

- Features I used included:
+ Features I used:
   - word: The target word.
   - pos: The pos tag of target word.
   - isCapital: 1 if the target word starts with capital letter. otherwise 0.